Skip to content ↓

 Curriculum Delivery

-• In the Nurture Class, pupils are taught the same subjects as other classes at Woodlane: literacy, maths, science, art, PCSHE, food technology, geography, history, Spanish, PE, RE and computing.
-These subjects are taught through 25+ hours contact time a week.
+• In the Nurture Resource, pupils are taught a broad and balanced curriculum, covering the following subjects: English, maths, science, art, PCSHE, food technology, geography, history, Spanish, PE, RE and computing.

 • The Zones of Regulation are used to support pupils to regulate their behaviour, thus removing barriers to learning and ensuring pupils can succeed.